readthedocs/blog/embed-api-v3.rst

 -------------------

-We would like to invite the community to try out these features and send our feedback.
+We would like to invite the community to try out these features and send us feedback.
 In particular, the current version still has some limitations that we would like to address soon:

 - For security reasons, we have an allowlist of external domains